lgessler/conch/README.md

-(note (2015-10-27): this app is under heavy development and the readme will probably be out of date.)

 **corpex (corpus explorer)** is for searching through large (billions of tokens) [linguistic corpora](https://en.wikipedia.org/wiki/Corpus_linguistics).
 It is intended to be useful for both language instructors and researchers by